-Managing private practice medical records is a full-time job.
-There are record retention policies to adhere to, HIPAA privacy and security regulations to meet, EMR system upgrades to perform, release of information requests to fulfill – the list goes on.
-So, consider for a moment a very basic question: who manages medical records when the physician is out?
-As in permanently out of the country or out of business?
+Managing private practice medical records is a big job.
+A few items on the to-do list to monitor and address include: record retention policies, 21st Century Cures Act regulations, HIPAA privacy and security regulations , EMR system upgrades, release of information requests to fulfill – and the list goes on.
+So, consider for a moment a basic question: Who manages medical records when the physician is out of business?
 Patients, payers, employers and lawyers will have medical record inquiries years after a physician retires, dies, relocates, goes out of business or shuts down a medical practice for some other reason.
-So, who will retain the EHR records and release the information?It’s an interesting question, especially since the number of actively licensed physicians who are 60 years or older grew to 29 percent between 2010 and 2016, as found in the Census of Actively Licensed Physicians.
-And, a 2016 Physicians Foundation survey notes that 48 percent of the 17,000+ surveyed plan to cut-back on hours or accelerate their retirement, a perception that is fairly uniform among physicians, irrespective of age, gender, or medical specialty.
-Higher operating costs and lower reimbursements are driving many physicians out of private practice.
-A recent American Medical Association study found that only 47.1 percent of physicians had ownership stakes in a medical practice.
-All Providers Should Develop a Legacy Data Management Strategy If your practice is among those that may soon close its doors, it’s time to develop a EHR retention strategy.
-This entails putting a plan into action for securing electronic records long-term.
+So, who will retain the EHR records and release the information?
+Planning ahead is a necessary step as 20 percent of active physicians will be 65 or older within the next decade and there aren’t enough younger physicians coming in to replace them.
+All Providers Should Develop a Legacy Data Management Strategy If your practice is among those that may soon close its doors or is in the process of being acquired by a hospital or health system, it’s time to develop an EHR retention strategy.
+This entails putting a plan into action for securing electronic records for the long-term.
 While this certainly includes protected health information for patients as dictated by the practice’s EMR retention policy, it also includes other business and employee information like general ledger, accounting and HR record retention.
-Physicians who are planning ahead for retirement or closing their practice should: Obtain Legal Advice – Work with an attorney to make sure legal bases are covered in terms of notifying relevant parties in a timely manner and complying with EHR retention and destruction laws.Review Private Medical Records Retention Options – If you haven’t already invested in transferring legacy medical records into an archive, now might be the time to investigate your options.
-Instead of burdening your estate and family with medical record retrieval for years to come, records could be stored electronically in a vendor-managed cloud with information released for a fee using an 800-number and/or online request for payers, patients, employers, lawyers, auditors, etc. Would you like to spend your retirement relaxing, or, responding to record requests?
+Physicians who are planning ahead for retirement or closing their practice should: Obtain Legal Advice – Work with an attorney to make sure legal bases are covered in terms of notifying relevant parties in a timely manner and complying with medical record retention and destruction laws.
+The American Academy of Family Physicians (AAFP) has a complete checklist for closing a medical practice.
+Choose a Trusted Agent to Manage Future Release of Information Requests – If you haven’t already invested in transferring legacy medical records into an archive, now might be the time to investigate your options.
+Instead of burdening your estate and family with medical record retrieval for years to come, records could be stored electronically in a vendor-managed cloud with information released using an 800-number and/or online request for payers, patients, employers, lawyers, auditors, etc. Our broad experience with more than 550 clinical and financial software brands enables our team to be at the forefront of privacy and security policies for long-term patient and employee records management and request fulfillment.
+Would you like to spend your retirement relaxing, or, responding to record requests?
 Does your family or executor need this extra work for the next 10 to 20 years?
-Contact Harmony Healthcare IT for more information about health data archival.Individuals who are looking for records from physicians no longer practicing:Private Practice was sold – If the practice is sold to another entity, patients and payers are usually notified by mail and told where and how to obtain records.
-Obtaining records shouldn’t be much of an issue as record retention and management will likely be taken over by the new organization.The doctor suddenly moved, went out of business or passed away – These circumstances are where private practice medical record retention gets a bit trickier.
-It’s possible that there may be some office staff left behind who would put processes for long-term record management in place.
-If that’s not the case, it may be necessary to contact the local county medical society for assistance.
-Another option is to contact the Medical Board’s Consumer Information Unit to obtain the physician’s address of record for his or her license.
-Writing to the doctor at that address, even if the doctor has died, may yield a solid release of information track.
-If that address has a forwarding order on it, the inquiry will be forwarded to the doctor’s new address.
-The doctor has 15 days from the time a letter is received to send a copy of records — if the records are still available.
-Another option is to contact the Probate Court to see whether the doctor has an executor for his or her estate.
-The executor may be able to fulfill the request.Medical record retention ensures better quality care for patients long-term.
-For this reason, it is up to providers to thoughtfully plan ahead and put a legacy data management strategy in place.
-The state medical record retention laws, which identify which records need to be preserved and for how long, are in place.
-It’s up to the physician to address how these record retention laws will be addressed – whether they’re still practicing or not.Get more information about archiving health data.
-Editor’s Note: This blog contains content from an earlier post from August 5th, 2015.
+Contact Harmony Healthcare IT for more information about health data archival and records release services.
+Editor’s Note: This blog contains content from an earlier post from April 11th, 2023.